Let’s make Stubbs Bay one of the best places to enjoy a Minnesota summer day

 A LID also provides a means to sustainably and equitably fund the management of aquatic invasive (non-native) species in Stubbs Bay via a dedicated locally controlled tax which would be paid by all benefitting property owners (lakeshore owners or deeded access).
 We are estimating an assessment of $100 per 50’ linear feet of lakeshore.
 A LID makes it affordable for all property owners as we equitably share the cost around the bay.

 The Stubbs Bay LID, managed by residents on the bay, would also apply for grants to help fund its programs and work closely with the MnDNR for direction and plan approval.
+Bay wide management can include EPA-approved herbicides with over 50 years of long term study, cutting, harvesting or other methods of AIS control

 Forming the LID requires a majority of lakeshore owners and those with deeded access.
 Once passed, ALL Stubbs Bay lakeshore owners are equitably assessed based on their lakeshore footage.
-Please review the Property Map, and Sign the Petition .
+Please review the Property Map,

 Other bays on Lake Minnetonka have established LIDs.
 We are working closely with the Lake Minnetonka Association, the DNR and the City of Orono to form the Stubbs Bay LID.